Ankit-rana/Ankit-rana.github.io/_posts/2020-07-11-factory-in-python.md

 ![problem_simple_factory1](https://user-images.githubusercontent.com/4917774/87854839-30a6b180-c932-11ea-8da5-2c48004850ff.png)

-<p> Note that the Ford class(creational class) will be creating actual class(Product class(s)) based on type of race passed to it.
-We will run LMPCar in LeMans race and Formula1 Car in grand prix.
-SO we want to add more kind of cars.</p>
+<p> SO we want to add more kind of cars.
+Note that the Ford class(creational class) will be creating actual class(Product class(s)) based on type of race passed to it.
+We will run LMPCar in LeMans race and Formula1 Car in grand prix. </p>

 ![problem_simple_factory2](https://user-images.githubusercontent.com/4917774/87854841-32707500-c932-11ea-89c2-1ff971102252.png)

 <p> So if more cars are added/deleted, you need to modify code.
 Suppose we want to close classes for modification.
-What should we do?  > </p>
+What should we do?</p>

 > Extra thought: Closed for modification?? why ??? suppose it is a library which takes any type of car and library do certain operation on it.